-- 5.2 All PIs and EMIs may provide payment services through agents, as long as they register them with us first.
-An agent is any person who acts on behalf of a PI or EMI (i.e. a principal) in the provision of payment services (see the definition of agent in regulation 2 of the Payment Services Regulations 2017 (PSRs 2017) and regulation 2 of the Electronic Money Regulations 2011 (EMRs) as applicable). - 5.3 Regulation 34 of the PSRs 2017 and regulation 33 of the EMRs set out the requirements for the use of agents.
-In addition, regulation 36(2) of the PSRs 2017 and regulation 36(2) of the EMRs confirm that PIs and EMIs are responsible for anything done or omitted by an agent.
-PIs and EMIs are responsible for their agents' acts or omissions to the same extent as if they had expressly permitted the act or omission.
-We expect PIs and EMIs to have appropriate systems and controls in place to oversee their agents' activities effectively. - An authorised PI or authorised EMI wanting to use a passport to provide payment services into another European Economic Area (EEA) State may use an agent to provide those services, subject to additional notification requirements (see Chapter 6 Passporting).
-This is not relevant to small PIs or small EMIs, as they are not permitted to passport into other EEA States. - 5.5 Regulation 33 of the EMRs states that an EMI may distribute or redeem e-money through an agent or a distributor, but may not issue e-money through an agent or distributor. - 5.6 Unlike agents, distributors cannot provide payment services and there is no requirement to register distributors, so it is important to understand the difference between the two.
-In our view, a person who simply loads or redeems e-money on behalf of an EMI would, in principle, be considered to be a distributor. - 5.7 As with agents, an EMI is responsible for anything done or omitted by a distributor.
+- All Pls, and EMIs and RAISPs may provide payment services through agents, as long as they register them with us first.
+An agent is any person who acts on behalf of a Pl, or EMI or RAISP (i.e. a principal) in the provision of payment services (see the definition of agent in regulation 2 of the Payment Services Regulations 2017 (PSRs 2017) and regulation 2 of the Electronic Money Regulations 2011 (EMRs) as applicable). - Regulation 34 of the PSRs 2017 and regulation 33 of the EMRs set out the requirements for the use of agents.
+In addition, regulation 36(2) of the PSRs 2017 and regulation 36(2) of the EMRs confirm that Pls, and EMIs and RAISPs are responsible for anything done or omitted by an agent.
+Pls, and EMIs and RAISPs are responsible for their agents' acts or omissions to the same extent as if they had expressly permitted the act or omission.
+We expect Pls, and EMIs and RAISPs to have appropriate systems and controls in place to oversee their agents' activities effectively. - An authorised Pl. or authorised EMI or RAISP wanting to use a passport to provide payment services into another European Economic Area (EEA) State may use an agent to provide those services, subject to additional notification requirements (see Chapter 6 Passporting).
+This is not relevant to small Pls or small EMIs, as they are not permitted to passport into other EEA States. - Regulation 33 of the EMRs states that an EMI may distribute or redeem e-money through an agent or a distributor, but may not issue e-money through an agent or distributor. - Unlike agents, distributors cannot provide payment services and there is no requirement to register distributors, so it is important to understand the difference between the two.
+In our view, a person who simply loads or redeems e-money on behalf of an EMI would, in principle, be considered to be a distributor. - As with agents, an EMI is responsible for anything done or omitted by a distributor.
 An authorised EMI may engage a distributor in the exercise of its passporting rights, subject to regulation 28 of the EMRs.